Brain freeze? Gary Johnson can't name favorite world leader | News | Journal Gazette

 JOSH LEDERMAN and PATRICK MAIRS | Associated Press

-WASHINGTON — Call it a brain freeze, another "Aleppo moment," or a mere campaign stumble, but Gary Johnson has stumbled again in his quixotic presidential campaign.
+WASHINGTON – Call it a brain freeze or another "Aleppo moment," but Gary Johnson has stumbled again in his quixotic presidential campaign.

 The third-party candidate, in a television appearance Wednesday, was unable to produce the name of a single foreign leader he respected.
 Prodded to come up with something, he finally settled on a former president of Mexico — but couldn't recall his name.

-"I guess I'm having an Aleppo moment," Johnson said, trying to turn the moment into a bit of self-deprecating humor.
-Earlier this month, Johnson was ridiculed after being quizzed about the besieged city that has become a focal point of Syria's civil war and coming up blank.
+"I guess I'm having an Aleppo moment," Johnson said, referencing an episode earlier this month in which he was ridiculed after he came up blank when questioned about the besieged city that has become a focal point of Syria's civil war.

 Johnson's latest misstep played out during an extraordinary and awkward 50 seconds of live television on MSNBC, where Johnson and running mate William Weld were appearing in a town hall.
 Host Chris Matthews ticked through a list of regions, hoping to jog the Libertarian Party candidate's memories, but to no avail.